 When I got curious to know her story, it unfolded a tale of passion and adventure that very few of us would experience in our lifetime.

-At the age of 15, Pammu was diagnosed with rheumatoid arteritis, and her condition slowly worsened till she became wheelchair bound.
+At the age of 15, Pammu was diagnosed with rheumatoid arthritis, and her condition slowly worsened till she became wheelchair-bound.
 After a painful phase that she overcame with faith and determination, she accepted her condition and a future with limited physical ability.
 But there were no limits to her mental strength and zest for life.

 She took up a job in a call centre and maintained her independence.
 It was a trip to Vaishno Devi and Jammu and Kashmir with friends that planted the travel bug in her system forever.

 Her first tentative step into solo travelling was an enjoyable 2-day trip to Bali.
 She then travelled to London alone and the wanderlust settled in for keeps.
 She came to enjoy her own company and explore destinations at her own pace.